srikg-msai22/wordle-drl-final-project/README.md

 ## Implementation choices

+The state vector is an integer vector of size 417, one for the number of remaining turns, and the rest to represent the state.
+The neural network takes this vector as input, feeds it through an MLP with some hidden layers to an output layer of size 130.
+Because the output word has a fixed size (5), the vocabulary is one-hot encoded to get a 130-wide one-hot representation for the word (26*5).

 ## Future work

 In the future, we want to extend this work to be able to solve more complex versions of Wordle, namely: